When: September 13-24, 2023 Where: Huntington Place (formerly

 Cobo Center, and TCF Center) Tickets: $20, kids $10 Getting there: Detroit People Mover

-Time once again for the hottest ticket in what's coming down the road -- in the latest new car concepts and updates to already popular car models.
+It's the hottest ticket to see the latest new car concepts and updates to popular car models

 DID YOU KNOW?
 Detroit Auto Show fun facts

 • The Detroit Auto Show has been held in Detroit every year since 1907, expect during World War II.
 Through the years, the show has moved from various locations before settling into its permanent home in 1965 at the Cobo Center.

 Cobo Center (now Huntington Place).

 • It's always been popularly known as the Detroit Auto Show, but its official name is the North American International Auto Show.
 The name change was announced in 1989 when show organizers wanted to attract more international car makers.

 • The Detroit Auto Show actually begins a week prior to the public opening.
 The first two days are for industry press only, followed by two days when auto insiders get a chance to preview the latest car models.
 There is also a charity preview day when all ticket proceeds go to Detroit charitable causes.
 The following day, the doors officially open to the public.

 • The Detroit Auto Show is actually two shows in one.
 While major attention is given to new makes and models coming off the assembly line, a different spotlight shines on concept cars that show off advances in car design, safety, performance and computer technology.

 As we wait for what's coming down the road , check out the latest buzz from Detroit for all the latest news, ticket information, exhibit maps and schedule.